simdjson/simdjson/doc/basics.md

 Requirements
 ------------------

-- A recent compiler (LLVM clang6 or better, GNU GCC 7.4 or better) on a 64-bit (ARM or x64 Intel/AMD) POSIX systems such as macOS, freeBSD or Linux.
+- A recent compiler (LLVM clang6 or better, GNU GCC 7.4 or better) on a 64-bit (PPC, ARM or x64 Intel/AMD) POSIX systems such as macOS, freeBSD or Linux.
 We require that the compiler supports the C++11 standard or better.
 - Visual Studio 2017 or better under 64-bit Windows.
 Users should target a 64-bit build (x64) instead of a 32-bit build (x86).
 We support the LLVM clang compiler under Visual Studio (clangcl) as well as as the regular Visual Studio compiler.
 We also support MinGW 64-bit under Windows.

 Including simdjson